 "Well, I’m happy to tell you," said the farmer, “that you'll find the same sort of people in the next village."

 Yes, there are people out there (like the second traveler) who are innately optimistic or at the very least capable of willing themselves to be more positive.
 But let’s be honest, most of us struggle to tame our minds.
 Optimism is often hard work.
-The world around us (just read the news) relentlessly invites negativity.
+The world around us relentlessly invites negativity (just read today's headlines if you want an example).
 To make matters worse, some of us have chemicals running wild in our brains that make pessimism even harder to tamp down.

 In other words, most of us have a little bit of the second traveler in us.
 Some more than others.
 So the question that the parable invites for most of us is this: Can a pessimist become an optimist?
 Can the negative traveler learn to see the world through a different lens?

 A quote often attributed to Abraham Lincoln says this: “Most folks are about as happy as they make up their minds to be.”
 In other words, to be happy we need to choose to be happy.
 I don’t entirely agree, but I like Lincoln’s sentiment in regards to attitude, which of course is the point of parable of the two travelers.